reciprocity/zen-ui/README.md

 yarn format:check
 ```

-## How to use components
+## Using components within your own app

-For instructions on how to consume this library check `src/stories/getting_started.stories.mdx`
+For instructions on how to consume this library check the [Getting Started stories](src/stories/getting_started.stories.mdx).